Generic Name: Trabectedin (tra BEK te din)

 - Capillary leak syndrome (CLS) is a very bad health problem that has happened with trabectedin.
 Sometimes, CLS can be deadly.
 Tell your doctor right away if you get signs of CLS like change in how much urine is passed; not able to pass urine; blood in the urine; a fast or abnormal heartbeat; chest pain or pressure; dizziness or passing out; shortness of breath; a big weight gain; swelling; throwing up blood or throw up that looks like coffee grounds; or if you have black, tarry, or bloody stools.

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for 5 months after care ends.
-Use birth control that you can trust.
+- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during treatment and for 5 months after your last dose.

-- If you are a man and your sex partner gets pregnant within 5 months after your care has ended, call your doctor right away.
+- If you are a man and your sex partner gets pregnant within 5 months after your last dose, call your doctor right away.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

 - If you are able to get pregnant, a pregnancy test will be done to show that you are NOT pregnant before starting trabectedin.
 Talk with your doctor.